ihack-23333/imms_ps_xbox_support/README.md

 Note that the authentication PS controller(DualShock 4 or hori ps4 mini pad) must be connected, otherwise the base will be disconnected in about 8 minutes.

-Welcome to Star or Fork the project to get the latest version in time.
+More authentication controllers will be supported in the future, welcome to Star or Fork the project to get the latest version in time.